Azure/PSRule.Rules.Azure/CONTRIBUTING.md

 - To create new rules, snippets in the VS Code extension for PSRule can be used.
 - Use `-Type` over `-If` pre-conditions when possible.
 Both may be required in some cases.

+### Adding rule configuration options

+For some rules, adding configuration options to allow customization may be helpful.
+When adding configuration options, please follow these guidelines:

+- Name the configuration option using by:
+  - Prefixing the configuration option name with `AZURE_`.
+  - Separating words with `_` to make the configuration option name more readable.
+  - Capitalize the configuration option name. e.g. `AZURE_POLICY_WAIVER_MAX_EXPIRY`
+- Include relevant documentation for the configuration option in the rule's documentation.
+  See [Azure.Policy.WaiverExpiry](docs/en/rules/Azure.Policy.WaiverExpiry.md) for an example.
+- Include relevant examples of the configuration option in [Configuring rule defaults](docs/setup/configuring-rules.md).

 ## Contributing to code